vicomarquez/holbertonschool-AirBnB_clone_v2/README.md

-# HBNB
+# HBNB Console and Web Infrastucture

-This is the console /command interpreter for the Holberton Airbnb clone project.
-The console can be used to store objects in and retrieve objects from a JSON or from a MySQL database.
+This repo contains a command interpreter for the Holberton Airbnb clone project.
+The console can be used to store objects in and retrieve objects from a JSON format or from a MySQL database.
+You'll also find a series of Flask web applications used for dynamic deployment of web content.

+Console

 ### Supported classes:
 * BaseModel